 Employing a person who is deafblind or has dual sensory loss

-Prior to an employee who is deafblind or has dual sensory loss starting their job in an organisation consider their needs in relation to communication and whether colleagues will require awareness training to gain an understanding specific communication strategies eg if the employee relies on lip-reading, sign language or methods specifically related to using these methods with limited vision.
+Before an employee who is deafblind starts their job in an organisation, consider their needs.
+For example, in relation to communication and colleague awareness.
+Consider whether colleagues will need awareness training to understand specific communication strategies.
+As examples: lip-reading, sign language or methods of communication with limited vision.

 Another area where specific training may be required is in sighted guide skills

-Consider also whether the employee will be bringing a guide dog into the workplace and what facilities will be required for the guide dog.
-Does the person require orientation and mobility training to familiarise themselves with their working environment and/or local facilities such as the shops or a café prior to starting their job?
+Consider whether the employee will be bringing a guide dog into the workplace.
+What facilities will be required for the guide dog?
+Before starting, does the person need orientation and mobility training to familiarise themselves with their working environment and daily surrounds?

 Modifications to the workplace environment for consideration: